-The initial offering price of the Bonds maturing on July 15, 2019 through and including July 15, 2029 and on July 15, 2031 (collectively, the "Premium Bonds"), is greater than the principal amount payable at maturity.
+The initial offering price of all maturities of the Bonds (collectively, the "Premium Bonds"), is greater than the principal amount payable at maturity.
 As a result, the Premium Bonds will be considered to be issued with amortizable bond premium (the "Bond Premium").
-An owner who acquires a Premium Bond in the initial public offering of the Bonds will be required to adjust the owner's basis in the Premium Bond downward as a result of the Bond Premium, pursuant to Section 1016(a)(5) of the Code.
-Such adjusted tax basis will be used to determine taxable gain or loss upon disposition of the Premium Bonds, including sale, redemption or payment at maturity.
-The amount of amortizable Bond Premium will be computed on the basis of the taxpayer's yield to maturity, with compounding at the end of each accrual period.
+An owner who acquires a Premium Bond in the initial public offering of the Bonds will be required to adjust the owner's basis in the Premium Bond downward as a result of the amortization of the Bond Premium, pursuant to Section 1016(a)(5) of the Code.
+Such adjusted tax basis will be used to determine taxable gain or loss upon disposition of the Premium Bonds (including sale, redemption or payment at maturity or call).
+The amount of amortizable Bond Premium will be computed on the basis of the owner's yield to maturity, with compounding at the end of each accrual period.
 Rules for determining (i) the amount of amortizable Bond Premium will be allowed pursuant to Section 171(a)(2) of the Code, but amortization of Bond Premium may be taken into account as a reduction in the amount of tax-exempt income for purposes of determining other tax consequences of owning Premium Bonds.
-Owners of the Bonds should consult their tax advisors with respect to the precise determination for federal income tax purposes of the treatment of Bond Premium Bonds and with respect to the state and local tax consequences of owning and disposing of Premium Bonds.
+Owners of the Premium Bonds should consult their tax advisors with respect to the precise determination for federal income tax purposes of the treatment of Bond Premium upon the sale or other disposition of Premium Bonds.